Sarah Pochin

 Formerly a Conservative councillor who later sat as an independent member, she left the party and joined Reform UK.
-She currently holds the record for the smallest margin of victory in modern British by-election history, having overturned Labour's 14,700 majority from the 2024 general election by just six votes.
+She currently holds the record for the smallest margin of victory in modern British by-election history, having overturned Labour's 14,700 majority from the 2024 general election to win by just six votes.

 Early life and career

 Born in June 1969, she was educated at Haberdashers' Monmouth School for Girls from 1980 to 1987, a boarding and day private school.
 She then studied banking and finance at Loughborough University, graduating with a BSc in 1991.

 Pochin has lived in Cheshire for over 30 years.
 She served as a justice of the peace, and worked for Shell plc and Novar plc, and later in the DIY sector.

 Pochin was reprimanded in 2018 by the Judicial Conduct Investigations Office (JCIO) for misconduct during her tenure as a magistrate.
 The JCIO determined that Pochin used her judicial position to influence colleagues' views in a political context and breached confidentiality by publicising the complaint against her.
 The JCIO stated that her actions "fell below the standards expected of a magistrate".
 In 2025, Reform leader Nigel Farage said the allegations were politically motivated.